GeoscienceAustralia/GeodePy/docs/tutorials/edmcorrectiontut.rst

 Using these we can calculate the first velocity correction and reduce to a horizontal distance.

 First the variables need to be defined.
-Below is the values for a Lecia Viva
+Below is the values for a Lecia Viva.

 .. code:: python